Rogier Tower

-The Rogier Tower (Tour Rogier; Rogiertoren) is a skyscraper located in the Northern Quarter central business district of Brussels, Belgium.
+The Rogier Tower (Tour Rogier; Rogiertoren) is a skyscraper in the Northern Quarter central business district of Brussels, Belgium.
 It owes its name to the Place Charles Rogier/Karel Rogierplein on which it is situated.
 It is the fifth tallest building in Belgium.

 The tower was formerly known as the Dexia Tower (Tour Dexia; Dexiatoren) after Dexia bank, but that bank failed due to the 2008 financial crisis and the tower's name was changed in 2012.
 As Dexia moved its offices in Brussels to the Bastion Tower in Ixelles, Belfius and its subsidiaries are the only occupants of this tower, and it is thus often also called the Belfius Tower (Tour Belfius; Belfiustoren).

 Description

-The Rogier Tower was built on the site of the Rogier International Centre (Centre International Rogier, Internationaal Rogiercentrum), also called the Martini Tower, which was formerly the tallest building in Belgium, but was demolished in 2001.
+The Rogier Tower was built on the site of the Rogier International Centre (Centre international Rogier, Internationaal Rogiercentrum), also called the Martini Tower, which was formerly the tallest building in Belgium, but was demolished in 2001.
 Constructed between 2002 and 2006, the Rogier Tower is 137 m tall.
 It was originally planned to be 179 m tall, but the proposal was rejected because the height was thought to be excessive.

 The Rogier Tower is one of the few towers in Brussels whose roof is not horizontal, instead being made up of three inclined sections.
 It is also one of the only towers in the world to have a fully glass roof.